2024 Best Applied Economics Schools in the Great Lakes Region

 If you plan on majoring in applied economics, you won't be alone since the degree program is ranked #534 in the country in terms of popularity.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual looked at 2 colleges and universities when compiling its 2024 Best Applied Economics Schools in the Great Lakes Region ranking.
-Combined, these schools handed out 94 degrees in applied economics to qualified students.
+When you put them all together, these colleges and universities awarded 59 degrees in applied economics during the 2021-2022 academic year.

 The applied economics school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Applied Economics Schools in the Great Lakes Region.